Micro Wind Turbines

 In lower-income countries, micro wind turbines can help expand access to electricity, giving people a way to light their homes or cook their evening meals, which can avoid emissions from dirty diesel generators or kerosene lamps.

-Micro turbines can also be placed on large structures, such as skyscrapers, to take advantage of stronger, steadier breezes.
+Micro wind turbines can also be placed on large structures, such as skyscrapers, to take advantage of stronger, steadier breezes.
 The Eiffel Tower now sports vertical axis turbines that produce electricity for use on site.